roshanlulu/roshanlulu.github.io/_posts/2017-04-27-Crawl-and-Scrape.md

 title:  "Python Spyder - I Crawl and Srape!"
 ---

+Step by step guide to building a bot in _python_ using **Scrapy and Spyder** that crawls and scrapes websites.

 ### A. Preface
 As a part of my Data science capstone project, I had to get data from website links.
 I started my search and found numerous ways to scrape data of the web.
 I found Beautiful soup and scrapy to scrape data of a website.
 Thanks to the open source community and documentation, the web has enough information, all i had to do was to adapt it to what I wanted.